The Prophet Muhammad

 Because of the timely retreat of the Muslim army, not very many people were killed in this battle.

 In the treaty of Hudaybiya it was agreed that any tribe wanting to join the Muslims or the Quraysh was free to do so.
 As a result, the Khuza tribe joined the Muslims while the Banu Bakr entered into an alliance with the Meccans.

 Some two years after the treaty, the Banu Bakr tribe, with the help of the Quraysh, raided the Khuza tribe by night and killed a number of their men.
-The Khuza tribe sent a deputation of about forty men to the Holy Prophetpbuh , demanding help and justice.
-The Prophetpbuh sent a peace mission to the Quraysh proposing that:
+The Khuza tribe sent a deputation of about forty men to the Holy Prophetsa , demanding help and justice.
+The Prophetsa sent a peace mission to the Quraysh proposing that:

 (a) the Quraysh pay proper compensation to the Khuza tribe, or

 (b) the Quraysh cut off all relations with the Banu Bakr, or

 (c) the Quraysh declare the treaty of Hudaibiya as null and void.

 The Quraysh neither wanted to pay compensation nor break away their relationship with the aggressor tribe of Banu Bakr.
 They, therefore, accepted the third alternative.
 With the agreement now dissolved between the Muslims and the Meccans, the Prophetsa realised that there was no other way to render justice except by fighting the Quraysh.
 In January 630 C.E., the Prophetsa advanced towards Mecca with an army of ten thousand men.
 This was the largest force Medinah had ever seen.
 On reaching Mecca, the Muslim army camped outside the city.